jlwitthuhn/TCGGPT/README.md

 * Rules text
 * Stats (creatures only)

-Things like card name and flavor text are very likely to use unique words that are rarely repeated in the training data, so the model will only be made less effective by their presence and the token count would increase substantially.
+Things like card name and flavor text do not follow MTG's strict templating rules and use unique words and phrases that are rarely repeated in the training data, so the model will only be made less effective by their presence.

 #### Cleaning the Data

-Now that we know what data we want, we need to clean it up so the language model has the best chance of creating the correct associations between different tokens.
-There are a few rules implemented in the preprocess script to clean the data as much as we reasonably can.

-1. All text is converted to lower-case.
-The data set is small enough that we don't want tokens to be treated differently if they are capitalized at the beginning of a sentence.
+The raw data from scryfall is cleaned in a way to help the model learn meaningful associations between different tokens.
+This is accomplished by replacing rare tokens with more generic tokens as described below, as well as decomposing nouns and verbs.

-2. Anywhere a card references itself in rules text, its name is replaced by `~`.
+1. Anywhere a card references itself in rules text, its name is replaced by `~`.
-3. Anywhere a card references another card by name, the name is replaced by `$named_card$`. (only partially implemented)
+2. Anywhere a card references another card by name, the name is replaced by `$named_card$`.
-4. The names of tokens that are only created by a single card are replaced with `$unique_token$`.
+3. Flavor ability words are replaced by `$flavor_ability_word$`.
-5. Flavor keywords that only appear on a single card are replaced with `$flavor_keyword$`.
+4. Counters, tokens, and Planeswalker types that appear on only one card are replaced with `$unique_counter$`, `$unique_token$`, and `$unique_planeswalker$`.
-6. Some plural words are decomposed into the singular version of the word followed by `~s`. (ex: `creatures` -> `creature ~s`)
+5. Some plural words are decomposed into the singular version of the word followed by `~s`. (ex: `creatures` -> `creature ~s`)

-### Tokenization

-Because the model never needs to account for unknown words, I have chosen to use word-based tokenization.
-This tokenizer also treats most individual punctuation symbols and digits as a single token.
+6. Some verbs are decomposed into a base verb followed by a suffix. (ex: `draws` -> `draw ~s`)

 ## Training Loss